Leomotors/RTX-2090-TiFy-2/WinUI/README.md

 I prefer WinUi 2 over 3 because 3 is very new and does not support Mica.
 Moreover, the Xaml Controls Gallery still using WinUI 2.
 But when WinUI 3 get upgraded, I will definitely switch.

+## The folder structure looks ugly?

+Yes it is, I have tried moving CPP files into folders, and guess what?

+*Compilation Error*

+But Visual Studio has filter, so, if you open this project in Visual Studio.
+The folder structures may look a bit more friendly.

 ## Tips & Trick

 To be able to write a beautiful Windows App like this, you need... endurance,